-- My surgical coordinator, Jodi, has made your post -surgery office appointments.
-The appointment cards are in the packet you received at your pre-surgery appointment. - Your physical therapist should call you to make your first appointment no later than 3 days after surgery.
+- My surgical coordinator, Jodi, has made your post surgery office appointments.
+The appointment cards are in the packet you received at your pre-surgery appointment. - Your physical therapist should call you to make your first appointment for approx. 3 weeks after surgery.
 Be proactive---Call them first to get the times and therapist you want. - The discharge planner at the surgical facility may confirm your follow-up appointments.